 If an individual filed an administrative complaint with DHR, DHR will file the complaint with the EEOC to preserve the right to proceed in federal court.

 Local Protections

 Many localities enforce laws protecting individuals from sexual harassment and discrimination.
 An individual should contact the county, city or town in which they live to find out if such a law exists.
-For example, employees who work in New York City may file complaints of sexual harassment with the New York City Commission on Human Rights.Contact their main office at Law Enforcement Bureau of the NYC Commission on HumanRights, 40 Rector Street, 10th Floor, New York.
-New York: call 311 (212) 306-7450; visit or or www.nyc.gov/html/cchr/html/home/home.shtml.
+For example, employees who work in New York City may filecomplaints of sexual harassment with the New York City Commission on Human Rights.
+Contact their main office at Law Enforcement Bureau of the NYC Commission on HumanRights, 40 Rector Street, 10th Floor, New York, New York; call 311 or (212) 306-7450; orvisit www.nyc.gov/html/cchr/html/home/home.shtml.